 NEW SPECIES IN THE CHALLENGER DEEP?

-Already, there’s talk of new species.
-A gray, crayon-size sea cucumber captured on camera at nearly 7 miles (11 kilometers) deep looks different from anything biologists have ever seen before, said Natalya Gallo, a doctoral student who has been studying hours upon hours of expedition footage from a lab at Scripps Institution of Oceanography.
-The DEEPSEA CHALLENGER floated past the sea cucumbers during the Challenger Deep dive, but Gallo only spotted them when she noticed a slight disturbance in the normally smooth sediment on the bottom.
+Immediately following the expedition, there was a talk of new species.
+A gray, crayon-size holothurian, or ‘sea cucumber’ captured on camera at nearly 7 miles (11 kilometers) deep looks different from anything biologists have ever seen before, said Natalya Gallo, a doctoral student who has been studying hours upon hours of expedition footage from a lab at Scripps Institution of Oceanography.
+The DEEPSEA CHALLENGER navigated past the sea cucumbers during the Challenger Deep dive, but Gallo only spotted them when she noticed a slight disturbance in the normally smooth sediment on the bottom.

 “It looks kind of like a fat worm with long feeding appendages,” Gallo said.
 Perhaps most noteworthy is the way it appears to feed: The sea cucumbers orient their bodies identically, almost like soldiers, so that the deep-sea current will deliver food particles to their feeding tentacles.
 They can’t be officially confirmed as a new species, however, without physical samples.

-At the Challenger Deep, the expedition also captured images of abundant xenophyophores—single-celled organisms that can grow as big as saucers—and amphipods.
+At the Challenger Deep, the expedition also captured images of abundant xenophyophores—single-celled organisms that can grow as big as saucers—the largest of which was only discovered one year prior to the DEEPSEA CHALLENGER Expedition.

 “All in all it shows that even in the deepest parts of the ocean, life can survive quite well,” Gallo said.